TuringLang/Turing-Workshop/2023-MRC-BSU-and-UKHSA/Part-3-Case-Study-JuliaBUGS/presentation.md

 ## **What is `BUGS`?**

-- Start in 1989, right here
+- Influential project that began in 1989, right here
 - The first Probabilistic Programming Language
 - Software for Bayesian analysis of statistical model
   - Originally with Gibbs